 Before Your Exam

-You can print and fill out the Hysterosalpingiogram Questionnaire before arriving to speed the registration process.
+You can print and fill out the hysterosalpingogram form on our Pre-Registration Questionnaire page before arriving to speed the registration process.

-This procedure needs to be scheduled between 5-10 days after the start of your menstrual cycle.
+This procedure needs to be scheduled between five and 10 days after the start of your menstrual cycle.

-No sexual intercourse after first day of menstrual cycle until after the exam.
+No sexual intercourse after first day of menstrual cycle until 48 hours after the exam, not even with protection.

 Additionally, it is important that you notify the technologist of any infections you may have prior to your exam.